BotechStudio/fudge-docs/docs/add-end-point.md

 2.1 Navigate to **server > router** and create a "routes container" file.

-2.2  In the file, make sure to import express, express router, the new route you just created, and the auth middleware if you want to create a protected route.
+2.2  Once in the file, make sure to import express, express router, the new route you just created, and the auth middleware if you want to create a protected route.

 ```javascript
 const express = require('express');